Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have become the backbone of many AI-driven applications, requiring efficient inference serving engines to meet latency and throughput requirements.
-LLM inference or serving servers process each user request in two phases: \textit{prefill} (prompt processing) phase followed by \textit{decode} (token generation) phase, each with distinct computational and memory bandwidth characteristics.
-Since LLM engines generate tokens autoregressively\footnote{A token in an autoregressive transformer is the basic input or output unit—typically a word, subword, or character—that the model sequentially predicts based on previously generated tokens.}, processing a single request requires running the model multiple times, with each iteration generating one output token.
-To optimize GPU utilization, it is important to batch processing multiple requests during their decode phase.
+Large Language Models (LLMs) have become the backbone of many AI-driven applications, requiring efficient LLM inference systems to meet latency and throughput requirements.
+LLM inference systems process each user request in two phases: \textit{prefill} (prompt processing) phase followed by \textit{decode} (token generation) phase, each with distinct computational and memory bandwidth characteristics.
+Since LLM servers generate tokens autoregressively\footnote{A token in an autoregressive transformer is the basic input or output unit—typically a word, subword, or character—that the model sequentially predicts based on previously generated tokens.}, processing a single request requires running the LLM for multiple iterations, with each iteration generating one output token.
+To optimize GPU utilization, it is important to batch processing multiple requests simultaneously.
 This paper studies performance guarantees for various scheduling algorithms in forming batches.

-To maximize throughput while meeting latency requirements, several inference systems with different scheduling algorithms have been developed.
-FasterTransformer \citep{fastertransformer} was introduced to perform batching at the request level, thereby increasing throughput during the decoding stage.
-FasterTransformer gives priority to decode phase.
-When there are not enough requests to be batched in decode phase, the throughtput in these iterations suffers.

-Subsequently, Orca \citep{yu2022orca} and vLLM \citep{kwon2023efficient} were developed to enable batching at the token level, with prioritization of prefill tokens for newly arriving requests—allowing these requests to enter the decoding stage sooner.
-Compared to FasterTransformer, Orca and vLLM are introduced to reduce latency, although they differ in whether mixed batching (i.e., batching prefill and decode tokens together) is supported.

-More recently, the Sarathi-Serve~\citep{agrawal2023sarathi} introduces chunk-prefill to limit the number of tokens in a single batch and the length of prefill tokens, which prevents requests with long prefills from blocking decoding.
-In practice, we observe that Sarathi-Serve is gaining popularity, likely due to its competitive empirical performance \citep{agrawal2023sarathi}.